sftmaruf/Brick-Breaker/README.md

 ___
 ## Launch

-- For run this project need to pull this repository in local machine.
+- For run this project need to clone this repository in local machine.
 - Guest mode is usable without any modification.
 - For using feature like sign-in and sign-up user need to connect a database to the source code.
 	In the source folder database file is included in database folder.
 User need to run it in MSSQL and connect it with the source code